Cell Graffiti

 The heritage damage caused by these sleepovers is part of the reason that they were eventually prohibited by government.

-D Wing cells have lead-based paint which is flaking off in significant amounts, posing a health and safety hazard.
+Most of the graffiti is now facing removal with the planned refurbishment of the prison.
+The D Wing cells have lead-based paint which is flaking off in significant amounts, posing a health and safety hazard.
 However, extensive photographic records of the surviving graffiti - both genuine and fake - have been created.

 READ MORE